moby/moby/docs/README.md

     make AWS_S3_BUCKET=docs.docker.com BUILD_ROOT=yes docs-release

-Note that the new docs will not appear live on the site until the cache (a complex, distributed CDN system) is flushed.
-This requires someone with S3 keys.
-Contact Docker (Sven Dowideit or John Costa) for assistance.
+> **Note:**
+> The docs will appear on http://docs.docker.com/ (though there may be cached
+> versions, so its worth checking http://docs.docker.com.s3-website-us-east-1.amazonaws.com/).
+> For more information about documentation releases, see `docs/README.md`.
+> Invalidate the cloudfront cache using the CND Planet chrome applet.